Partition Tree: Conditional Density Estimation over General Outcome Spaces: Methodology

 \subsection{Conditional Density Estimation via Radon--Nikodym Derivatives}

 Let $(X, Y)$ be a random pair taking values in $\X \times \Y$, where $\X$ and $\Y$ are measurable spaces.
 Let $\PXY$ and $\PX$ denote the joint and marginal distributions, respectively.
 We fix a $\sigma$-finite reference measure $\mu_Y$ on $\Y$, chosen as the counting measure for discrete outcomes and Lebesgue measure for continuous ones.

-\paragraph{Existence of a conditional density.} We assume throughout that the joint distribution admits a conditional density of $Y$ given $X$ with respect to $\mu_Y$.
+We assume throughout that the joint distribution admits a conditional density of $Y$ given $X$ with respect to $\mu_Y$.

 \begin{assumption}[Existence of conditional density] The joint distribution $\PXY$ is absolutely continuous with respect to $\PX\otimes\mu_Y$, i.e.,

 \end{assumption}

 Under~\cref{ass:rn}, the Radon--Nikodym derivative